ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 or signed object generated with the server keys.
 This encryption uses a key derived from the key configuration, specifically not including any form of key identifier along with the encrypted information.
-If key derivation for the encryption uses a pre-image resistant function (like HKDF), the server can only decrypt the information if it knows the key configuration.
+If key derivation for the encryption uses a pre-image resistant function (like HKDF), the server can only decrypt the information only if it either knows the key configuration or can guess it.
 As there is no information the server can use to identify which key was used, it is forced to perform trial decryption if it wants to use multiple keys.